DavidSatyaWibisono01/Landing-Page-Naruto-Shippuden/README.md

 # Landing-Page-Naruto-Shippuden

-Using HTML, CSS, JS and several libraries without bootstrap
+Using HTML, CSS, JS and several other libraries without bootstrap